-Project dldl/ድልድል is a research and innovation project dedicated to the development and strengthening of religio-culturally sensitive, domestic violence alleviation systems in Ethiopia, Eritrea and the UK.
+Project dldl/ድልድል is a research and innovation project dedicated to the development and strengthening of religio-culturally sensitive, domestic violence alleviation systems in Ethiopia and the UK.
 The project seeks to promote a decolonial approach to addressing domestic violence in religious communities by engaging substantively with the religio-cultural belief systems of the victims/survivors and the perpetrators, and by understanding how these belief systems interface with gender, material and psychological parameters to facilitate or deter domestic violence.
-Working with Ethiopian and Eritrean collaborators, and rural and urban communities, the project seeks to generate new research and intervention approaches, and to apply this knowledge to inform strategies for integrating in domestic violence services and better-supporting affected ethnic minority and migrant populations in the UK.
+Working with Ethiopian collaborators, and rural and urban communities, the project seeks to generate new research and intervention approaches, and to apply this knowledge to inform strategies for integrating in domestic violence services and better-supporting affected ethnic minority and migrant populations in the UK.
 The project is funded by UKRI under a Future Leaders Fellowship (Grant Ref: MR/T043350/1) and is supported with additional funding from the Harry Frank Guggenheim Foundation (Distinguished Scholars Award 2019).

-dldl/ድልድል translates as ‘bridge’ in Tigrigna language – a language that is spoken in both Ethiopia and Eritrea.
+dldl/ድልድል translates as ‘bridge’ in Tigrigna language – a language that is spoken in Ethiopia and Eritrea.
 The word encapsulates the project’s objective of bridging different disciplines, sectors and stakeholders in order to achieve a more genuinely collaborative and integrated approach for addressing domestic violence in diverse religio-cultural contexts.
 It also reflects the project’s aims of encouraging cross-cultural learning through South–North knowledge exchange, and of reversing the historical dominance of Northern societies in setting theoretical paradigms and in dictating approaches internationally within domestic violence and gender-based violence research and practice.

 The logo was designed by Mr Daniel Desta at DDN Advertising in Addis Ababa, Ethiopia.
 Mr Desta and Dr Istratii worked together to create a logo that would successfully convey the vision of the project and communicate the urgency for working across sectors in good faith in order to address domestic violence effectively.